 Chemicals present in household cleaners, lawn & garden products, flea & tick formulas and other pet products can shorten your doggy’s lifespan.
 Because many of these chemicals are bioaccumulative—meaning they build up in the body over time—even repeated minor exposure is enough to impact your dog’s health.
 Consider switching out these products for non-toxic alternatives, especially when it comes to lawn pesticides and topical insect repellents.
 Doing so will lessen you and your family’s exposure, too.

 Grooming is about more than vanity.
-Regular brushing and bathing can help you uncover foreign bodies that might be lurking in your pup’s coat.
-From painful burrs to bacteria to disease-carrying pests, items lodged within your dog’s fur can cause not only pain but also illness, and the sooner you address these hazards the less chance they have of affecting your pooch’s health.
-But even apart from potential hidden hazards, hygiene
+Regular brushing and bathing can help uncover foreign bodies that might be lurking in your pup’s coat.
+From painful burrs to bacteria to disease-carrying pests, items lodged in your dog’s fur can cause not only pain but also illness, and the sooner you address these hazards the less chance they have of affecting your pooch’s health.